ash/raku-course/essentials/numbers/exercises/the-last-digit/index.md

 ## Problem

-Write the program that asks to enter an positive integer number and prints its last digit.
+Write a program that asks to enter a positive integer number and prints its last digit.

 ## Example